Back to articles

 await registration.sync.register('sync-forms');

-console.log('Background sync registered');
+console.log('Background Sync registered');

-} catch (err) {
+} catch (error) {

-console.error('Sync registration failed:', err);
+console.error('Sync registration failed:', error);

 }